Unexpected win has UConn fans downing hot sauce for charity

 “It just caught on.
 I can’t tell you how surprised and grateful we are,” Solomon said.
 “UConn fans are the craziest, most passionate fans, and now we’ve found out they are also the most generous.”

-On Wednesday, less than two days into the challenge, the Husky Project already had been tagged in numerous videos and collected almost $10,000.
+On Wednesday, less than two days into the challenge, the Husky Project already had been tagged in numerous videos and collected more than $10,000.

 “It’s already become a thing,” said Chris Licata, a 37-year-old graduate who is on the hook to down a cocktail of several sauces just before the tip of UConn’s next game, which is scheduled for Monday against St. John’s.
 “I never really expected to take a shot, but I told them if they reached $3,000 I’d do it.
 They blew right past that.”